 The AIP is also a holistic approach to health, including not only a dietary framework but also a focus on lifestyle factors known to be important modulators of immune function, gut health, and hormone health.
 This includes a strong focus on getting adequate sleep, managing stress, and living an active lifestyle while avoiding overtraining.
 These three lifestyle factors are each essential for gut health because they directly influence the gut microbiome (getting enough sleep, keeping stress levels in check, and being active are all essential for a healthy and diverse gut microbial community in addition to supporting the growth of key probiotic strains).
 Chronic stress and overtraining also increase intestinal permeability.
 Sleep, stress and activity are all essential hormone modulators; for example, insulin sensitivity is more strongly influenced by these lifestyle factors than it is by diet (see 3 Ways to Regulate Insulin that Have Nothing to Do With Food).
 And, most importantly, immune function is directly tied to lifestyle.
-Inflammation is triggered by getting inadequate less, feeling stressed, being sedentary, and overtraining.
+Inflammation is triggered by getting inadequate sleep, feeling stressed, being sedentary, and overtraining.
 Furthermore, the regulatory aspects of the immune system are most active while we’re sleeping, and sleep quality is linked to stress.
 Additionally, there’s emerging evidence that a strong sense of connection and community as well as spending time in natural environments also contribute to a healthier immune system.
 See also Sleep and Disease Risk: Scarier than Zombies!, How Stress Undermines Health, The Importance of Exercise, The Benefits of Gentle Movement, Why Exercising Too Much Hurts Your Gut, The Health Benefits of Connection and The Health Benefits of Nature.

 Who Is the AIP for?